 You’d never guess crispy, gooey marshmallow magic hides in these glorious little goodies.
-Are they reindeer or cleverly disguised rice krispies treats?
+Are they cleverly disguised Reindeer Rice Krispies treats?
 You decide!

-These sensational snacks look happy enough to pull Santa’s sleigh and tasty enough to satisfy even the most discerning sweet tooth.
+These sensational Reindeer Rice Krispies look happy enough to pull Santa’s sleigh and tasty enough to satisfy even the most discerning sweet tooth.
 Crispy rice, suspended in a buttery web of marshmallow, is plunged into milk chocolate and emerges as the perfect canvas for making delightful deer.

 These Reindeer Rice Krispies Treats are super simple to put together.
 Deciding how many you’re going to give away as gifts, well, that’s a little harder to do.